-You have decided to divorce, now what?
-The first question to ask yourself is “What process is the best fit for you and your family?”
+You have decided to divorce; now what?
+The first question to ask yourself is, “What process is the best fit for you and your family?”

 The process you choose will impact cost, conflict, and timing as well as your family and financial future.
 To make the best decision, you need professional education to be certain you understand all of your options before you begin.
 Here, we’ll go over the most common types of divorce and why the mediation process might be the best option for you.

 The family transition in separation or divorce can challenge you emotionally and financially.
 The first question to ask yourself is “What process is the best fit for you and your family?”

 Divorce is more than a legal problem; it affects every aspect of your life.
 Too many families spend time and money in courtrooms fighting.
-At Family Mediation Center, we will help you choose a healthy path to address your financial, emotional and legal concerns as you create the necessary legal documents and move forward.
+At Family Mediation Center, we will help you choose a healthy path to address your financial, emotional, and legal concerns as you create the necessary legal documents and move forward.